Aggression and Behavior in Autism

 Behavior analysts (BCBAs) and other certified behavior therapists can help you determine the ABCs of the behavior and develop effective coping strategies.

-First, prepare your child and environment for the best possible outcome by taking proactive steps in advance.
+Prepare your child and environment for the best possible outcome by taking proactive steps in advance.

 - Learn your child's unique signs